What it costs to do non-US trademark filings

 Assuming that only a single trademark class is involved, then on average the cost per country may be estimated at varying from around $1000 to around $3000.
 Filing in all Paris countries would cost well over $200,000.
 It is a rare US entity for whom a filing in all available countries would be justified.

 One-stop shopping: Europe.
 There is a way to file a single trademark application directed to coverage in all of Europe.
-The application, called a "Community Trade Mark" application, is filed with the Office for Harmonization in the Internal Market (OHIM), sometimes colloquially referred to as "the European Trademark Office."
+The application, called a "Community Trade Mark" application, is filed with the European Union Intellectual Property Office.
 The cost to file such an application, again assuming only one trademark class, may be estimated at around $2000, including government fees, fees to a European trademark firm, and fees to one's US trademark counsel.

 There are several good reasons why one might choose to use a Community Trade Mark (CTM) rather than using a number of filings in particular countries in Europe.
 These reasons include the following: